neomutt/dyk/dyk.md

 title: Did You Know?
 ---
 # {{ page.title }}
-Here you will find curated collection of handy and useful tips to help increase your productivity and efficiency with NeoMutt.
+A curated collection of handy and useful tips to help increase your productivity and efficiency with NeoMutt.
 ## Tips